KarimJedda/justslides/README.md

 ```

 add your content then run `./generate.sh`.
-This will create a file called `output.html` with your presentation.
-An example is provided under `docs/index.html`
+This will create a file called `output.html` with your presentation, that's it.
+Iterate and enjoy.

+An example is provided under `docs/index.html` if you need more inspiration.

 Feel free to adapt the paths as you wish but make sure to have all the media available under the right path.